dortania/vanilla-laptop-guide-legacy/OpenCore/config.md

 [Icelake](/OpenCore/config-laptop.plist/icelake.md)
 * 10000 series, 2019-2020 era
-* Do not ix this and Comet Lake up
+* Do not mix this and Comet Lake up
+* Guide still under testing as WhateverGreen needs updating